johnnolan/blog/_posts/2017-03-04-publishing-jekyll-aws-s3-cloudfront.markdown

 categories: ideas
 ---

-# Publishing your Jekyll blog to AWS S3 and Cloudfront invalidation using Travis CI

 > This information is useful once you have signed up to [https://travis-ci.org](https://travis-ci.org) via [https://github.com](https://github.com) and you have an existing